 12 Months - 21 Years, Male and Female

-This phase II Pediatric MATCH trial studies how well PI3K / mTOR inhibitor LY3023414 works in treating patients with solid tumors, non-Hodgkin lymphoma, or histiocytic disorders with TSC or PI3K/MTOR mutations that have spread to other places in the body and have come back or do not respond to treatment.
-PI3K / mTOR inhibitor LY3023414 may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
+This phase II Pediatric MATCH trial studies how well samotolisib works in treating patients with solid tumors, non-Hodgkin lymphoma, or histiocytic disorders with TSC or PI3K/MTOR mutations that have spread to other places in the body (metastatic) and have come back (recurrent) or do not respond to treatment (refractory).
+Samotolisib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.

-I. To determine the objective response rate (ORR; complete response + partial response) in pediatric patients treated with PI3K/mTOR inhibitor LY3023414 (LY3023414) with advanced solid tumors, non-Hodgkin lymphomas or central nervous system (CNS) tumors that harbor TSC loss of function mutations, that harbor other PI3K/MTOR activating mutations, and if efficacy is observed in a MATCHed cohort, in patients that lack mutations in the PI3K/MTOR pathway.
+I. To determine the objective response rate (ORR; complete response + partial response) in pediatric patients treated with samotolisib (LY3023414) with advanced solid tumors, non-Hodgkin lymphomas or central nervous system (CNS) tumors that harbor TSC loss of function mutations, and/or other PI3K/MTOR activating mutations.

-I. To estimate the progression free survival in pediatric patients treated with LY3023414 with advanced solid tumors, non-Hodgkin lymphomas or CNS tumors that harbor TSC loss of function mutations, that harbor other PI3K/MTOR activating mutations, or if efficacy is observed in a MATCHed cohort, that lack mutations in the PI3K/MTOR pathway.
+I. To estimate the progression free survival in pediatric patients treated with LY3023414 with advanced solid tumors, non-Hodgkin lymphomas or CNS tumors that harbor TSC loss of function mutations, and/or other PI3K/MTOR activating mutations.

 II.
 To obtain information about the tolerability of LY3023414 in children with relapsed or refractory cancer.

 III.
 To characterize the pharmacokinetics of LY3023414 in children with recurrent or refractory cancer.